Rohanpawar9921/Online-c-compiler-by-solving-challangess/HOSTING.md

 9. Get your connection string:
    - Go to "Database" → "Connect" → "Connect your application"
    - Copy the connection string and replace `<password>` with your actual password
+   - Add the database name to the connection string by inserting `/coding-challenge-db` before the `?` character
+   - Your final connection string should look like: `mongodb+srv://username:password@cluster0.xxxxx.mongodb.net/coding-challenge-db?retryWrites=true&w=majority`

 ## 2️⃣ Backend: Render.com